The Ultimate Jalapeño Popper Dip

 You get all of the flavors of the jalapeño, cream cheese, and bacon that you would expect from a jalapeño popper but in an easy-to-scoop bite.

 This is a low-effort dip for something so good.
-Honestly, the hardest part of the entire recipe is dicing up the jalapeños and onions – once you get past that the rest is a breeze!
+Honestly, the hardest part of the entire recipe is dicing up the jalapeños – once you get past that the rest is a breeze!

 Ingredients needed for jalapeño popper dip